vzverv/test_bca/readme.md

 to run tests from outside of container *docker exec bca_bca-api-php-fpm_1 vendor/bin/phpunit* or go inside of container *docker exec -ti {container id/container name} bash* and run *vendor/bin/phpunit*

+#IMPORTANT
+For tests I used the same database, many tests based on the first record, please do not delete it.

+# WEB Access
+To access from browser: http://localhost:90/

 #Composer
 In this project composer is used only for autoload and PHPUnit.
 The autoload could be done with spl_autoload_register() but I find it nicer to use the PSR-4 autoload.